netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Alternatively, the system can be implemented in a way that uncontrolled path changes cannot occur.
-This is possible because path chnages can only be initiated by endpoints.
+This is possible because path changes can only be initiated by endpoints.
 However, this has some limitation if one of the endpoints is not aware of transporting QUIC, for example a SCION gateway or proxy, see {{sig}}.